rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud-BedFans/readme.md

 #### **Bed-Fan macro set:**

-The Bed-Fan Macro Set offers enhanced functionality for the control of bed fans according to specific temperature conditions, providing effective control of the and enclosure temperature during print.
+The Bed-Fan Macro Set offers enhanced functionality for the control of bed fans according to specific temperature conditions, providing effective control of the enclosure temperature during print.
 1. Dynamic Temperature Thresholds: This macro intelligently adjusts the fan behavior based on user-defined temperature thresholds.
 It ensures that the fans respond effectively to changing temperature conditions.
 2. Adaptive Fan Speed Control: With the macro activated, the bed fan speed seamlessly adapts to the current temperature conditions.
 It operates in three distinct speed modes: slow, medium, and fast, providing insitu optimal fan control.
 If the heater bed target temperature is below the bed-fan trigger threshold, the bed fans will be disabled.
 3. Enclosure Temperature Monitoring: The macro actively monitors the temperature within the enclosure, ensuring that the printing environment maintains an optimal temperature range.
 This feature helps to enhance print quality and prevent potential issues caused by temperature fluctuations.